oliverkuehle/FillerGame/README.md

 # FillerGame
-A simple Java Swing version of the game Filler – known from the iMessage app GamePigion
+A simple Java Swing version of the game Filler – known from the iMessage app GamePigion.